cephasteom/zen-docs/docs/docs/intro/arithmetic-expressions.md

 sidebar_position: 4
 ---
 # Arithmetic Expressions
 Arithmetic expressions are used to define the trajectory of streams as they move in time and are assigned to the `x`, `y`, and `z` properties of a stream object.
-These properties accept numbers only, hence the use of arithmetic expressions.
+These properties accept numbers only.
 In the following example, `s0` moves vertically, down the middle of the canvas, at a rate of one pixel per division.
 ```js
 s0.x=s/2
 s0.y=t
 ```
 Values are wrapped to the size of the canvas.
-In the case of the example above, when `t` reaches 256, the stream will reappear at the top.
+In the preceding example, when `t` reaches 256, the stream reappears at the top.

 Logical operators - such as `&&`, `||` - and ternary expressions - `condition ? ifTrue : ifFalse` - can add greater complexity to the movement of the stream.
 ```js